lbain/lucybain/source/blog/2015/03-17-js-namespacing.md

 *What are naming collisions?*

-Let’s say I'm working on a big project and I get a little lost in the code sometimes.
+Let’s say I’m working on a big project and I get a little lost in the code sometimes.
 At some point I defined a `warningAlert` function.
 Then, a few weeks later, I forget that I had a `warningAlert` function defined already, and I define a new one lower down.

 ```
 function warningAlert(text) {